mineo/mplayer-autocmd/README.rst

 `-ss xx:xx` option) without doing anything or skipping something with a known length in the middle of the file at the press of a button(by providing a `key=seek xx.xx` mapping)
+To use it, just type `automp` every time you want to start mplayer instead of `mplayer` or use an alias.

 The config file (which can be found in `$XDG_CONFIG_HOME/mplayer-autocmd-config`) is a file that's parsed by Pythons